Tanu9044/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is my Personal Portfolio mini project using HTML.
+This is my Personal Portfolio Mini project using HTML.